coolandco/ML-Sprint1/readme.md

 - Prediction.py
     - Takes the model from the current directory
     - Makes a prediction with the images from the 'digitsToPredict' directory
+    - digit3.png is the given image, we should use for this exercise